solrevdev/solrevdev.github.io/_posts/2020-03-01-restart-omnisharp-process-within-visual-studio-code.md

 `>omnisharp:restart omnisharp`

-Everything was then back to normal.
+Everything should then go back to normal.

 Success 🎉